abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 of walking.
 They weren’t used to carrying all their gear for such a long distance, but they’ll get used to it.
 They were planning to leave Willits yesterday and head up north.
-Who knows how far they might get today and where they’ll be going on almsround.
+Who knows how far they might get today and where they’ll be going on alms round.
 That is part of the adventure and part of the practice of taking on uncertainty, *anicca*.

 When we are out on the road walking like that, uncertainty is a constant